-Therefore, the breaks that are a part of the tomato-timer working process enhance your attention span, train your concentration, and provide mental stimulation while busting cognitive boredom.
+Therefore, the breaks that are a part of the tomato-timer working process enhance your attention span, train your concentration and provide mental stimulation while busting cognitive boredom.
 Solid reasons for why the pomodoro technique works for us.

 2. The work-break pattern is great for your motivation

 How many times have you told yourself, ‘I’ll get this done, it’s only a matter of a few minutes, and I’ll take a break after that?’
-I used to be my most-eager-self for learning a lesson that came before lunch break at school.
+I used to be my most-eager-self for learning a lesson that came before the lunch break at school.

 Turns out things aren’t very different as we grow up and churn out document after document at work.
 So, when your work session is interspersed with breaks, you tend to be motivated to get things done.
 Besides, long stretches of work can sip on your mental energy, contributing to stress.

 The pomodoro technique’s approach of dividing work into ‘do’ and ‘break’ sessions increases your brain’s incentives for reward.
 In their book “The Distracted Mind: Ancient Brains in a High-Tech World” Dr. Gazzaley, a neuroscientist, and Dr. Rosen, a psychologist, talk about this.